 How To Get There

-The initial journey will start from Reykjavik to Westfjords, after which you'll have to change to Road 60 and then drive to Látrabjarg by changing roads along the way.
+The drive to Látrabjarg is around 6-7 hours long if you rent a car from Reykjavik and take the Ring Road, Roads 60, 62, and 612.
+The initial journey will start from Reykjavik to the Westfjords, after which you'll have to change to Road 60 and then drive to Látrabjarg by changing roads along the way.

-Also, while traveling to Látrabjarg cliffs, don't forget to fill up the tank and have something to munch on, as there's no gas station or restaurant in the area.
+Although the drive is entirely laid-back for most of the journey, the gravel road (612) leading to Látrabjarg might have some bumps.
+Also, when traveling to Látrabjarg cliffs, remember to fill up the tank and have something to eat, as there are no gas stations or restaurants in the area.

 Best Time To Travel

 The best time to travel to the Látrabjarg cliffs to spot puffins and other wildlife in Iceland is from mid-May to late August, which is the nesting season.
-Any other time, you won't be fully able to enjoy the beauty of this exotic bird.
+Any other time, you won't be fully able to enjoy the beauty of this bird.

 Where To Stay

-The closest town is Patreksfjordur which is around 8 miles (13 kilometers) away, and this is where most travelers find cheap lodging after hiking across the Látrabjarg cliffs.
+Látrabjarg cliffs are relatively remote, so accommodation is quite scarce.
+The closest town is Patreksfjordur, which is around 8 miles (13 kilometers) away.
+This is where most travelers find cheap lodging after hiking across the Látrabjarg cliffs.

 Getting a hotel in Orlygshofn is also the most convenient, affordable, and popular choice among travelers.
 Besides that, you could even camp in Breiðavík near Látrabjarg.